Chintz Fine Bone China

 Chintz Fine Bone China Collectors

-Collectors are also starting to look for the Japanese copies of Royal Winton patterns such as Beeston, Welbeck, and Spring since the prices are much lower.
+Collectors are also starting to look for Japanese copies of Royal Winton patterns such as Beeston, Welbeck, and Spring since the prices are much lower.
 These copies are available in this country but much more easily found in Australia and New Zealand where there are, in fact, collectors for this so-called “Manto” ware.

 Dutch chintz fine bone china does not appear often in North America, although a number of different patterns were made.